Guide: Surviving the Singapore Airlines KrisFlyer waitlist

 Can I clear a waitlist with insufficient miles?

-Yes.
-While you need sufficient miles to add yourself to the waitlist, your waitlist can clear even if your balance subsequently declines.
+Yes.ย While you need sufficient miles to add yourself to the waitlist, your waitlist can clear even if your balance subsequently dips below the required amount.

 If/when your SIN-LHR Business Saver award clears, you’ll obviously need to top up your account, but the fact that you don’t have sufficient miles in your account won’t have any impact on whether or not the waitlist clears.